mailesakamoto1/mailesakamoto1.github.io/README.md

 ## Developer Portfolio Landing Page Template

+_Attribution: This starting template was adapted from the template repo by Evanca [here](https://github.com/evanca/quick-portfolio)._

 ### Introduction

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.